Niacin to boost your HDL, 'good,' cholesterol

 Niacin is an important B vitamin that may raise your HDL, ("good"), cholesterol.
 Find out if you should talk to your doctor about taking niacin alone or with cholesterol medications.By Mayo Clinic Staff

-Niacin, a B vitamin, has long been used to increase high-density lipoprotein (HDL) cholesterol — the "good" cholesterol that helps remove bad cholesterol from your bloodstream.
+Niacin, a B vitamin, has long been used to increase high-density lipoprotein (HDL) cholesterol — the "good" cholesterol that helps remove low-density lipoprotein (LDL), the "bad" cholesterol from your bloodstream.

 But niacin isn't for everyone.
 People who take niacin in addition to common cholesterol medications see very little additional benefit.
 And niacin can cause uncomfortable and sometimes dangerous side effects.

 Niacin (nicotinic acid) is a B vitamin that's used by your body to turn food into energy.
 Niacin also helps keep your nervous system, digestive system and skin healthy.
 That's why niacin is often a part of a daily multivitamin, though most people get enough niacin from the food they eat.

 When it's used as a treatment to increase your HDL cholesterol or correct a vitamin deficiency, niacin is sold in higher doses that are prescribed by your doctor.
 Prescription-strength niacin includes such drugs as Niacor and Niaspan.

 Niacin is also available as an over-the-counter supplement.
 Supplements sold over-the-counter are not regulated like prescription medications.
 The ingredients, formulations and effects of over-the-counter niacin can vary widely.